Breeding Location:

 Range and Habitat

-Gray-tailed Tattler: Occurs as a regular spring and fall migrant on the outer Aleutian Islands, Pribilofs, and St. Lawrence Island, and casually on the Alaska coast, north to Point Barrow; there are single records from Washington and California.
+Gray-tailed Tattler: Breeds in northeast Siberia.
+Occurs as a regular spring and fall migrant on the outer Aleutian Islands, Pribilofs, and St. Lawrence Island, and casually on the Alaskan coast, north to Point Barrow; there are single records from Washington and California.
+Strongly migratory, spending winter months in Southeast Asia and Australia.

 Breeding and Nesting

-Gray-tailed Tattler: Four light blue eggs speckled with black are laid on the bare ground sheltered by rocks; sometimes uses an abandoned thrush nest.
+Gray-tailed Tattler: Breeding grounds for this species are found in stony riverbeds.
+They are generally ground-nesting birds.
+Four light blue eggs speckled with black are laid on bare ground sheltered by rocks.
+They sometimes use an abandoned thrush nest.
 Incubation ranges from 24 to 25 days and is carried out by both parents.

 Foraging and Feeding